thirdweb-dev/engine/docs/3-webhook-guide.md

 ## Webhooks

 Engine now supports Webhooks to allow you to subscribe to event notifications.
-You can subscribe to events such as when a transaction is mined, when a transaction is sent, when a transaction is queued, backend-wallet balance etc.
+You can subscribe to events such as when a transaction is mined, when a transaction is sent, when a transaction is queued, backend wallet balance etc.

 > NOTE: We only support `https` URLs for webhooks & `http://localhost` URLs for local development.